Osler Library of the History of Medicine: History

 In the design of the Osler Library everything has been subordinated to the books themselves; those in the Osler Room are arranged in full view behind glass cabinetry.
 The fittings and furnishings of the Osler Library were designed by architects Percy Nobbs & George Taylor Hyde.
 The stained glass window in the Osler Room depicts the staff and serpent, symbols of healing associated with the Greek god Asclepius, and a held-out book representing the university.

 After their deaths, the ashes of both Sir William and Lady Osler were placed in a niche within the library so that they continue to be surrounded by Sir William's favourite books.

-Osler Library, East bay, with Osler's coat-of-arms in the centre top, other crests from left to right, Universitites of Toronto, McGill, Oxford, and Christ Church.
+Osler Library, East bay, with Osler's coat-of-arms in the centre top, other crests from left to right, Universities of Toronto, McGill, Oxford, and Christ Church.
 On the opposite wall are other institutions with which Osler had affiliation, University of Pennsylvania and the Johns Hopkins University.